Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/01/making-work-visible-board-management-and-software.md

 categories:
     - Process
 tags:
-    - kanban
+    - Kanban
-    - 'mainstream effect'
+    - 'Mainstream Effect'
 ---

 Kanban boards are now becoming so popular that they are subject to the [mainstream effect](/2016/01/the-mainstream-effect/).
 This means that it is worth thinking about some of the common problems.